OXO BREW Conical Burr Review

 The OXO BREW Conical Burr offers the quality of a burr grinder at a fairly reasonable price.
 It isn't our absolute favorite burr grinder in this price range, but we don't think it will disappoint anyone either.

-We also like this machine's simple and straightforward interface.
+We also like this machine's simple interface.
 Just turn a single dial to select the number of seconds you'd like your machine to grind, press the button in the center of that dial to start grinding, and you're good to go.
 Sure, this model forces you to do some experimenting to figure out exactly how many seconds it takes to grind your ideal amount of coffee, but this process costs way less than getting a fancier grinder with a scale to do the work for you.
 We also found the machine to be relatively easy to take apart for deep cleaning.

 — Max Mutter and Michelle Powell